CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Cost of storage](image/costBudgetGrowData.png?raw=true)

-`The usage pattern of data is differents based in usage`: when the data grows, the data will use is fewer in all storage and don't scanning all storage to get this data. you will get 2 type of usage of data: unfrequently and frequently usage of data.
+`The usage pattern of data is differents based in usage`: when the data grows, the data will use is fewer in all storage and don't scanning all storage to get this data. you will get 2 type of usage of data: unfrequent and frequent usage of data.

 ![Pattern of usage in data ](image/patternOfUsageDataGrowData.png?raw=true)

+## Disk storage in usage of data

+When you have frequent and unfrequent usage of data, you need to store this data in different storage to get optimal queries to answer enviroment.

 # References
 1.   build of data warehouse, fourth edition.
 W. H. Inmon.
 2005